-The STOP instruction can result in one of two operations depending on the Mask Options.
+The STOP instruction can result in one of two operations depending on the state of the MOR's STOP bit.
 If the STOP option is enabled, the STOP instruction operates like the STOP in normal MC68HC05 family members and places the device in the low power STOP Mode.
 If the STOP option is disabled, the STOP instruction will cause a chip reset when executed.